-Austria’s westernmost province of Vorarlberg lies on a narrow stretch of land sandwiched by Germany, Switzerland, Liechtenstein.
+Austria’s westernmost province of Vorarlberg lies on a narrow stretch of land sandwiched by Germany, Switzerland, and Liechtenstein.
 Famous for its high peaks, deep valleys, and blue lakes, Vorarlberg also has extensive rural areas with lush pastures that help produce its famous cheeses.
-Like its neighboring province of Tyrol, this high Alpine region is a magnet for mountaineers and winter-sports enthusiasts.
+Like its neighboring province of Tyrol, this high Alpine region is a magnet for mountaineers and winter sports enthusiasts.
 Here’s our lowdown on the best things to do in Vorarlberg.

 We would like to let you know that our last visit to Vorarlberg was sponsored by the Vorarlberg Tourism Board (Vorarlberg Tourismus) and the Bregenzerwald Tourism Board (Bregenzerwald Tourismus).
 However, all our opinions are our own 🙂

 Please note that this article contains affiliate links.
 Learn more about it on our Disclosure page.
 We use ads to support our small business – we hope you don’t mind them too much.